vedph/cadmus_core/Doc/core.md

 # Cadmus Core

-This is the core package for the Cadmus system.
-The package includes the following sub-packages:
+This is the core namespace for the Cadmus system.
+It includes the following namespaces:

 - `config`: components related to the system configuration.
 - `layers`: components related to the text layers.
 These are a type of parts specialized in handling metatextual data, i.e. data strictly connected to a specific portion of a base text.